 Researchers observed several Sympetrum species of dragonfly staking territories around black gravestones where they behaved in the same territorial manner that they did around water bodies.
 That is, individual dragonflies were observed adopting a favoured perch and defending intrusion by others; flying individuals repeatedly touching the ventral side of their bodies onto the top of the gravestone; and pairs in tandem position frequently circling the polished black surface of the gravestones.

-a) in the way light reflected from the polished black surfaces; and
+- light reflected from the polished black surfaces, and

 Previous research has found that some dragonflies prefer dark water and they find suitable water bodies on the basis of the horizontally polarised light reflected from the water surface.
 In that little Hungarian cemetery the polarisation features of the polished black gravestones were almost identical to the polarisation features of dark waterbodies.
 In extreme cases, such maladaptive responses can lead to localised extinctions.

 A local example of an ecological trap can be found in the relationship between the Richmond birdwing butterfly and the introduced South American dutchman’s pipe vine Aristolochia elegans.
 The environmental cues perceived by the butterfly are similar enough in both the introduced plant and its native food plant Paristolochia praevenosa to induce the female to lay her eggs on either plant.
 Unfortunately, however, the leaves of the introduced dutchman’s pipe are toxic to the caterpillars when they feed on its leaves.